daniel-gomm/document-corpus-generation-pipelines/README.md

 ## 4. Recreating the SciQUACK document corpus
 To recreate the SciQUACK document corpus you need some additional data:
 1. The unarXive dataset that is available on [Zenodo](https://zenodo.org/record/4313164)
-2. The arXiv metadata dataset available from [kaggle](https://www.kaggle.com/Cornell-University/arxiv)
+2. The arXiv metadata dataset available from [Kaggle](https://www.kaggle.com/Cornell-University/arxiv)
-3. The pretrained transformer model for the IMRaD classification task
+3. The pretrained transformer model for the IMRaD classification task from [Dropbox](https://www.dropbox.com/sh/ze4iupdx78a7ac5/AAAYfvd0XOM87PJuERnKpoiEa?dl=0)

 When you have all the additional files you need to prepare the corpus generation and to execute it.